Telehealth Research & Innovation for Veterans with Cancer Scholars Program

 Meta-Mentoring

-Trainees meet virtually each semester with the THRIVE SP directors, faculty advisor, and primary research mentor for formal meta-mentoring.
+Trainees meet virtually each semester with the THRIVE Scholars Program directors, faculty advisor, and primary research mentor for formal meta-mentoring.
 The goals of these meetings are to review progress on the trainee’s Individualized Development Plan (IDP) and research, address any potential challenges or impediments, and discuss the trainee’s plans for work and career after the program.
 Before these meetings, trainees share their IDP, CV, and strategies to pursue plans after the program.

 Peer and Near-Peer Mentoring